 - in compliance with Treasury Board Policies and with Industry Canada's Financial Control Framework.

-The scope of the audit excluded Human Resources; Communications; Policy, Analysis and Intelligence; and contracting and procurement in the regional offices.
-Program clients were also excluded from the scope of the audit.
+The scope of the audit excluded Human Resources; Communications; Policy, Analysis and Intelligence; contracting and procurement in the regional offices; and regional program clients.top of page

 - Date modified: